ndgsghdj/2024-Notes/History/Notes/02-00-Germany.md

 Most women actually agreed with Hitler’s views even though it meant that women’s rights were restricted.
 E.g.

 - Women employed as teachers, lawyers, doctors and civil servants were sacked
-- Married women coudl not wear make-up / trousers
+- Married women could not wear make-up / trousers
 - No dyeing of hair color / perms
 - Wear flat shoes
 - No slimming/dieting - bad for child birth